Subset expansions of monoids: Preliminaries

-It is easy to see that $\mathbf{R}(a,b)$ is a right subact of $M \times M$.
-We say that $M$ satisfies condition (R) if for all $a,b \in M$ the right subact $\mathbf{R}(a,b)$ is finitely generated. \end{definition} Each of these properties behaves well with respect to retraction:
+It is easy to see that $\mathbf{R}(a,b)$ is a right subact of the right diagonal act of $M$.
+We say that $M$ {\em satisfies condition (R)} if for all $a,b \in M$ the right subact $\mathbf{R}(a,b)$ is finitely generated. \end{definition}